woink/07232020_Student-Teacher_AR_Assignment/README.md

 ## What changes did you make to your app?
 Why?

 I created a Many to Many relationship with GradeLevel as the join class.
+And had to reconfigure the way the #grade_level and .all_in_grade methods worked.
+Was able to remove the Student#teachers and Teacher#students method as the many to many relationship provides that method